dokatanuki/dotfiles/README.md

 ## Note
 ### Vim
 Tips how to edit with least key typing.
-- add text end of sentence
+- insert a text to the end of sentence
 ```
 <Leader>L
 A
 ```
-- change text middle of sentence
+- move cursol to an arbitrary position
+If cmigemo is installed, you can search japanese with romaji.
 ```
 <Leader>s
 ```